"Now Listen to Me..."

 The next to last TCM recommendation has been reviewed in Opening Up a Treasure: The Night of the Hunter.
 This highly expressionistic Grimm-like fable appears as if conveyed from a child's point of view.
 The "hunter" will appear Monday, July 18 at 10:30pm PST.

-The story begins as a police procedural and even though its setting is San Francisco, moves quickly and vividly utilises some of the city’s prime locations, this initially looks like a rather dull affair with a few nondescript cops trying to solve the mysterious activities of a deceased drug smuggling cab driver.
+The story begins as a police procedural.
+Even though the film's setting is San Francisco, moves quickly and vividly utilises some of the city’s prime locations, this initially looks like a rather dull affair with a few nondescript cops trying to solve the mysterious activities of a deceased drug smuggling cab driver.
 After a spell, however, the perspective abruptly shifts from the investigators to some of the craziest and most distinctively deplorable perpetrators of crime seen in all of film noir.
 Eli Wallach stars as Dancer, a sort of collector/hit man for the mob.
-His method of retrieving shipments of heroin, hidden in various tourist’s belongings (unbeknownst to them), is really no method at all, since it consists of doing whatever it takes, even murder, to get the goods.
+His method of retrieving shipments of heroin, hidden in various tourist’s belongings (unbeknownst to them), is really no method at all since it consists of doing whatever it takes, even murder, to get the goods.
 Nothing stands in his way and he’s got one helluva nasty temper to boot.
-Like director Don Siegel’s later cinematic degenerates, i.e. the hitman Lee in 1964's The Killers, the Scorpio Killer in Dirty Harry and Molly in Charley Varrick, Dancer is more than willing to take out his psychopathology on any perceived adversary including a helpless child, disabled employer, or even his partner in crime.
-Watching the complex Dancer alternately exhibit inquisitiveness, rage, vulnerability, even fear when doing his occupational “dance” provides gripping fascination and suspense especially when plans go awry.
+Like director Don Siegel’s later cinematic degenerates, i.e. the hitman Lee in 1964's The Killers, the Scorpio Killer in Dirty Harry, and Molly in Charley Varrick, Dancer is more than willing to take out his psychopathology on any perceived adversary including a helpless child, disabled employer or even his partner in crime.
+Watching the complex Dancer alternately exhibit inquisitiveness, rage, vulnerability, even fear when doing his occupational “dance”, provides gripping fascination and suspense especially when plans go awry.
 Assisting him is Julian, played by Robert Keith, who has a morbid obsession with writing down the last words spoken by Dancer’s victims!
 This is one of several narrative nods to existentialism with its feeling of pre-determined destiny for both the evil doers and their unwitting drug smugglers.
 Both groups appear to be involved in circumstances beyond their control or even awareness.
-The immediacy of the violent events portrayed for both victims and victimisers emphasise the here and now over some concept as to what the future holds especially when everyone’s circumstances can (and so often do), drastically change in the blink of an eye.
+The immediacy of the violent events portrayed for both victims and victimisers emphasise the here and now over some concept as to what the future holds especially when everyone’s circumstances can (and so often do) drastically change in the blink of an eye.
 The truest example of this French philosophy’s (and come to think of it noir's) theme of fatalistic absurdity is, however, saved for the almost literally cliff-hanging finale when our trio of baddies, driven by a no-nonsense Richard Jaeckel, attempt a fast track getaway on a freeway that leads to nowhere.
-Taken from Sterling (In the Heat of the Night) Silliphant’s concisely composed script, this is bravura Siegel: Efficient, intense and memorable.
+Taken from Sterling (In the Heat of the Night) Silliphant’s concisely composed script, this is bravura Siegel: efficient, intense and memorable.
 The lineup will commence Saturday, July 30 at 8:15 PST.